mjordanic/CV_editor/README.md

 - **SearchAgent**: Queries Tavily, summarizes results, and determines remote-work stance.
 - **RouterAgent**: Uses conversation context to decide the next action (generate CV, cover letter, prompt user, exit).
 - **CVWriterAgent / CoverLetterWriterAgent**: Generate tailored drafts using LangChain chat models.
+- **CritiqueAgent**: Evaluates generated documents for quality, ATS compatibility, and job alignment.
+Provides actionable improvement instructions and determines whether automatic refinement is needed based on quality thresholds.
 - **UserInputAgent**: Collects free-form responses when more clarity or feedback is required.

-All agents share a common `State` TypedDict managed by LangGraph, which keeps track of messages, extracted info, and generated artifacts.
+All agents share a common `State` TypedDict managed by LangGraph, which keeps track of messages, extracted info, generated artifacts, critique feedback, and version history.
 The result is a cohesive AI agentic system where multiple specialized models collaborate.

 Prerequisites
 -------------